Evyde/HW.Huffman/README.md

-In English, the content structure is started by 0 or 1, which is represented to this node is the leaf node or not, then followed by content -- the key of the map, finally ended with n bits (here is 8) wide huffman codec -- the value of the map.
+In English, the content structure is started by 0 or 1, which is represented to this node is the leaf node or not, then followed by content -- the key of the map, finally ended with n bits wide huffman codec -- the value of the map.

-And next to the pending bits, there is actual compressed file content, which wouldn't end with pending because before compressed file content, they are already aligned by bytes.
+And next to the last huffman bits, there is actual compressed file content, which could end with pending but the process of expanding will set a limit to that.

 ### Modules
-#### Bit Operation
+#### Bits' Operation

+During Bits' I/O operation, there are two classes which can not only read/write but also record the CRC32 code and Bits of things it already read/wrote.

 ##### Output
 I designed a class that can print bits/bytes to output stream, also a file.
 It is simply to use, just like this: